getsentry/sentry-webpack-plugin/README.md

 * `release [required]` - unique name of a release, can be either a `string` or a `function` which will expose you a compilation hash as it's first argument, which is 20-char long string, unique for a given codebase
 * `paths [required]` - a `string` or an `array` of paths describing where Sentry CLI should look for source maps and source files.
 It'll look recursively for all files with `.map` extension and match appropriate `.js` files to them itself
+* `config [optional]` - a `string` path to Sentry CLI config properties, as described in https://docs.sentry.io/learn/cli/configuration/#properties-files.
+By default, the config file is looked for upwards from the current path and defaults from `~/.sentryclirc` are always loaded.